Default Project Icon

 Briefly

-The SHProto language describes the State Machine for parsing protocol or data format.
-This state machine is based on State Hierarchy (aka State Tree) but some loops are allowed.
-The description is used by SHProto Compiler to produce the Main Parser Function which will realize state machine and use it to parse Input Char Stream.
-SHProto supports only to-down parsing almost without looking ahead.
+The SHProto language describes a State Machine for parsing protocol or data format.
+The State Machine is based on State Hierarchy.
+A description is used by SHProto Compiler to produce code for State Machine and use it to parse Input Char Stream.
+SHProto supports top-down parsing almost without looking ahead.

 See also [FAQ].